ShopinX Info

 Ownership Privileges

-• The owner cannot mint new tokens; the supply is fixed at 300,000,000 SPX minted once in the constructor and there is no mint entrypoint or minter role.
+- The owner cannot create new tokens after deployment, as the total supply is fixed at the initial mint and there is no minting function.

 Security Features